Signer #94: Joel Bunker (also Bonker and Bouker)

 Joel is a “wagonmaker” and “wagon repairer” in 1885 and 1888 directories for Jackson County, alongside other members of the Bunker clan (356, 394).
 The 1885 listing also includes Joel’s son-in-law, George, and his son Martin, a painter.

-According to his death certificate, Mary’s husband George Bunker had died of laryngeal phthisis, a form of tuberculosis that attacks the larynx, in May 1898.
+According to his death certificate, Mary’s husband George Bunker died of laryngeal phthisis, a form of tuberculosis that attacks the larynx, in May 1898.
+Daughters Mary and Ida (Hannah Maria) appear living together in the 1900 census for Grass Lake.

 With Ida serving as informant, Mary Bunker died in April 1908 from “Cancer of the small intestine.”
 She was 75.

-The burial places of Joel and Hannah is not known.
+The last of the family, Joel’s daughter Hannah Maria or Ida took her own life for reasons unknown in 1914.
+The burial places of Joel and Hannah Bunker are not known.
 According to various pages on Findagrave.com, a family plot, containing the graves of Mary, Martin, Bradford, and Ida, is located at Grass Lake West Cemetery.
-That is a likely location for Hannah and Joel’s unmarked graves.
+That is a likely location for their parents' unmarked graves.

-The allure of the frontier seems to have attracted the Bunker family to make the journey west to Grass Lake, Michigan.
-Perhaps their movement was impelled by the notion that a better life lay somewhere in the West.
+Perhaps the allure of the West attracted the Bunker family to make the journey all the way to Grass Lake, Michigan.
+Maybe their exodus from Seneca Falls was impelled by the notion that a better life lay somewhere out on the frontier.
+Whatever the reason, Joel Bunker’s life indicates how extended family bonds directed migration for those who took part in America's westward expansion.

 With the exception of his son Bradford, none of Joel Bunker’s family died young after migrating to Michigan.

-The Bunkers succumbed to diseases, like tuberculosis, and to other natural causes.
-Their deaths were certainly not the violent shootouts you might see glorified in a Western.
-Clearly, Joel Bunker’s life indicates how extensive family bonds directed migration taken by many families who took part in westward expansion.
+The Bunkers succumbed to diseases, primarily tuberculosis, and to other natural causes.
+Their deaths were most certainly not the violent shootouts you might see depicted in a Western.

-By the same token, it also draws attention to the common practice of familial intermarriage during this era.
-Did endogamy intensify for some western settler families, who intermarried more frequently as a psychological reaction to the displacements and sense of rootless caused by immigration?
+By the same token, their deaths also draw attention to the common practice of familial intermarriage during this era.
+Did endogamy intensify for some settler families, who intermarried more frequently and intensely out West as a psychological response to the displacements and sense of rootless caused by immigration?
 Mary Bunker, for example, was the daughter of Joel Bunker and Hannah Bunker, who were likely cousins.
-Mary Bunker then married George Bunker, who was also likely her cousin.
+Mary Bunker then married George Bunker, who was likely her cousin.
 Mary and George then had no surviving children.
-If this unspoken strategy of pioneer intermarriage actually existed, it might well have hurt families' prospects for success in the West.
-Persisting endogamy would lead to medical issues like infertility and chronic illness.
+If this unspoken strategy of pioneer intermarriage actually existed, it might well have hurt families' prospects for long-term success in the West.
+Prolonged endogamy would lead to medical issues like infertility and chronic illness.
 It could have reduced immuno-response to infectious disease.
-Did intermarriage—not gunfights, wagon raids, or attacking war parties—ultimately jeopardize the Bunker family line in Grass Lake?
-The sad end of Ida Bunker leads one to think that maybe her death was caused by loneliness.
+Did intermarriage—not gunfights, wagon raids, or war parties—ultimately jeopardize families like the Bunkers?
+Maybe being the lone surviving member of her family in Grass Lake fueled the “fit of despondency” that brought about Ida Bunker's suicide in 1914.
+The sad final chapter of Ida Bunker's life leads one to believe that perhaps her death was brought about, in part, by loneliness.

 Works Cited